 Medicine People and “Responsible Medicine Use”

 A “Medicine Person” is someone who identifies as having a core identity related to “responsible medicine use,” particularly in regards to psychedelics and cannabis.
-Responsible medicine users fully acknowledge the risks and benefits of their substance use and are open to exploring ways to bring additional skill, understanding and safer use practices to their use of substances, including abstinence.
+Responsible medicine users fully acknowledge the risks and benefits of their substance use and are open to exploring ways to bring additional skill, understanding and safer use practices to their use of substances, including periods of abstinence, known as “Medicine Fasts.”
 Psychedelic medicines are generally used with intention, and medicines and contexts of use that may interfere with safe and sustainable use practices are avoided.

 Medicinal Mindfulness members understand that responsible medicine use is a core need for the health of our program, our community and our members.
 It is the responsibility of senior members of Medicinal Mindfulness to compassionately and without judgement speak to members of Medicinal Mindfulness regarding perceived concerns or disruptive behavior associated with unsafe or unskillful substance use practices.